Simulation-Software-Engineering/Lecture-Material/organization/material/intro_course.md

 - Laptop with root access
   - You should be able to install and configure software.
 - OK if we use Slido?
-- Signed up on campus?
+- Signed up on C@AMPUS?

 ---